makerbot/Miracle-Grue/Building.md

 	see http://stackoverflow.com/questions/5462852/how-to-build-cppunit-with-visual-studio-2010 for more info.

-	boost exists as a binary on jenkins for makerbot developers for people outside of makerbot, joseph.sadusk@makerbot.com is the one to email until he makes a download available.FAILSAUCE

 **OS X Requirements**

 	To install SCONS, we recommend that you download MacPorts at macports.org/install.php.
 Once installed, to download/install scons and all dependent libraries, open a terminal window and type: